lukas-reineke/lsp-format.nvim/README.md

 There is no hidden configuration to resolve executables.
 The commands are run as is.
 If you need a specific executable, define the path in the command.

-By defalt unsaved changes will not be overwritten, so `Format` and `FormatWrite` are save to call anytime.
+By default unsaved changes will not be overwritten, so `Format` and `FormatWrite` are safe to call anytime.

 ## Embedded syntax blocks.